ardanlabs/gotraining/07-standard_library/02-encoding/readme.md

 [Marshal a user defined type](example3/example3.go) ([Go Playground](http://play.golang.org/p/rLDpqYbnGR))

-### Exercises
+## Exercises

-#### Exercise 1
+### Exercise 1

-Create a file with an array of JSON documents.
+**Part A** Create a file with an array of JSON documents.
 Declare a struct type that maps to the JSON document.
 Using the json package, read the file and create a slice of this struct type.
 Display the slice.

-#### Exercise 2
-From example 1, Marshal the slice into pretty print strings and display each element.
+**Part B** From example 1, Marshal the slice into pretty print strings and display each element.
 ___
 [![GoingGo Training](../../00-slides/images/ggt_logo.png)](http://www.goinggotraining.net)
 [![Ardan Studios](../../00-slides/images/ardan_logo.png)](http://www.ardanstudios.com)